 Some hunters may argue you can start and end the list here with the Winchester Model 70.
 After all, this was one of the two guns introduced with this round along with the lever action Model 88.
 This Win bolt action rifle has gone on to be a staple of whitetail deer camps across the country in the decades since.
 Not ones to rest on their laurels, Winchester has continually updated the design over the years.
 There is something for everyone here.
 Some, like the Model 70 Featherweight, come in at a trim 6.75 pounds and offer a classic satin walnut stock and blued steel finish.
 The company also offers variants like the "Extreme weather SS" with a stainless steel barrel and composite stock and the "Extreme Tungsten" with a synthetic stock and tungsten Cerakote finish.
 These guns generally have a 22-inch barrel length with a 1:10 rate of twist.
 This is the hunting rifle to choose if you like to embrace tradition and a proven design tha won't let you down.

 Remington Model 700 SPS

-Another proven gun, the Model 700 is probably responsible for as many deer harvests as the Model 70.
+Another proven gun, the Remington 700 is probably responsible for as many deer harvests as the Model 70.
 This is an updated version of the classic design for hunters who want more modern flair.
 This gun features a 24-inch carbon steel barrel, a matte blued finish and a black synthetic stock.
 Remington gave the rifle better ergonomics by adding overmold grip panels.
 This rifle has a capacity of 4+1 rounds through the hinged floor plate magazine.
-It should be more than adequate for for most deer, antelope and varmint hunting applications here in the United States.
+It should be more than adequate for most deer, antelope, and varmint hunting applications here in the United States.
 This rifle is already drilled and tapped for mounting the optics of your choice.
-The Remington 700 gets high marks from users for their accuracy and reliability.
 This is a solid mid-priced option for the hunter on a budget.
 Brand new, they usually go for about $500 if you can catch a sale at the right time.

 Mossberg Patriot Synthetic Vortex Combo

 Mossberg has really hit a home run when it comes to affordability and functionality with the whole Patriot lineup.
 Many of these rifles start under the $500 mark yet have features you'd expect on rifls costing $700 or more.
 This combo features a 22-inch, fluted barrel with a 1:10 rate of twist.
 It has a simple synthetic stock and matte blued steel finish.
 This rifle features Mossberg's adjustable LBA trigger system so you can lighten or increase the pull depending on your preferences.
 The whole package weighs about 7.5 pounds.
 One nice thing about this package is that it includes the solid, Vortex Crossfire II 3-9x40mm scope package that has become so popular for most deer hunting purposes.
 It's a great option for anyone who doesn't want to mess around with mounting a scope.
 They just want to get to the range and start sighting in for the season.